airistoteles/rcnn1d/README.md

 It can be used to classify one-class-problems like epileptic seizure prediction using (raw) EEG data.
 Conventional CNN as well as R-CNN are implemented.
-Therefor the tied_layers class by Nico Hoffmann (https://github.com/nih23/UKDDeepLearning/tree/master/FunctionalImaging) was used to implement a Recurrent ConvLayer of the size 4 as in https://doi.org/10.1109/CVPR.2015.7298958
+Therefore the tied_layers class by Nico Hoffmann (https://github.com/nih23/UKDDeepLearning/tree/master/FunctionalImaging) was used to implement a Recurrent ConvLayer of the size 4 as in https://doi.org/10.1109/CVPR.2015.7298958

 See code (rcnn.py) for further documentation

 # Install needed libraries
-... the fast way.
-If you build Tensorflow from source it's much faster.
+... the easy way.
+If you build Tensorflow from source it's trains much faster.

 ```
 pip install numpy